civo/cli/README.md

 $ civo firewall create civocli_demo
 Created a firewall called civocli_demo with ID ab2a25d7-edd4-4ecd-95c4-58cb6bc402de
 ```
-Also you can create a firewall without rules by default, using the flag `-r` or `--create-rules` and set to `false`, in both cases you need use like this
+You can also create a firewall without any default rules by using the flag `-r` or `--create-rules` set to `false`.
+In both cases, the usage is like:
 ```bash
 civo firewall create new_firewall_name --create-rules=false